ReturnInfinity/BareMetal/BareMetal - API.md

 ### b\_input\_key

-Scans for input from keyboard or serial depending on configuration.
+Scans for input from keyboard or serial.

 Assembly Registers: